naumanb/aws-sa-co3-notes/readme.md

-<h1 align="center"> SAA-C03 Notes (Dec 2024) </h1>
+<h1 align="center"> SAA-C03 Notes </h1>
-<div align="center"> I've put together these notes for the AWS Solutions Architect - Associate (SAA-C03) Exam using the course by Adrian Cantril because I couldn’t find any GitHub resources that fit what I was looking for.
-These notes provide a good balance, summarizing key points in a concise, easy-to-understand format that's perfect for quick review later.</div>
+<div align="center"> I've composed these notes for the AWS Solutions Architect - Associate (SAA-C03) Exam as I was taking the course by Adrian Cantrill.
+They summarize key points in a concise format that's perfect for quick review later.</div>

 ## Contribute